kevinbache/chillpill/README.md

 Authors
 -------
-`ritalin` was written by Kevin Bache.
+`chillpill` was written by Kevin Bache.